 No matter what you do, you already have and use a wide range of skills in your career and your life.
 But are you considered an “expert” in the skills or areas you rely on most?
 Probably not.

 Honing the skills you rely on most is one of the best ways to invest in yourself.
-After all, you already have a foundation of knowledge in one particular area.
+After all, you already have a foundation of knowledge in at least one particular area.
 It’s far easier to become an expert in a field you’re already familiar with than one that you know nothing about.

 If the field you’re in now is one you plan to stay in, then it’s worth your time and energy to become the best at what you do.
 Daniel Coyle’s books “The Talent Code” and “Little Book of Talent” are two great resources for learning how to build expertise efficiently to maximize your time.